koperatingsystem/kOS/Docs/Standards/README.md

 # Standards

-This folder contains all the standardized components of the k Operating System
+This folder contains all the standardized components of the k Operating System.

 ## Index